unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 [Part 1](https://iphton.github.io/iphton.github.io/Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1/)

-Previously we've seen some of the very basic image analysis operation in Python.
-In this last part of basic image analysis we'll go through some of the following contents.
+Previously we've seen some of the very basic image analysis operations in Python.
+In this last part of basic image analysis, we'll go through some of the following contents.

-Following contents are the reflection of my completed academic image processing course in previous term.
+Following contents is the reflection of my completed academic image processing course in the previous term.
 So, I am not planning on putting anything into production sphere.
-Instead the aim of this article is to try and realize the fundamentals of a few basic image processing techniques.
-For this reason, I am going to stick to using [`SciKit-Image`](https://scikit-image.org/) - [`numpy`](http://www.numpy.org/) mainly to preform most of the manipulations, although I will use other libraries now and then rather than using most wanted tools like [`OpenCV`](https://opencv.org/) : :smirk:
+Instead, the aim of this article is to try and realize the fundamentals of a few basic image processing techniques.
+For this reason, I am going to stick to using [`SciKit-Image`](https://scikit-image.org/) - [`numpy`](http://www.numpy.org/) mainly to perform most of the manipulations, although I will use other libraries now and then rather than using most wanted tools like [`OpenCV`](https://opencv.org/) : :smirk:

-In previous article, we've gone through some of the following basic operation.
+In the previous article, we've gone through some of the following basic operation.
 To keep pace with today's content, continuous reading is highly appreciated.

 - [Importing images and observe it’s properties](https://iphton.github.io/iphton.github.io/Image-Processing-in-Python-Part-1/#1-bullet)
 - [Splitting the layers](https://iphton.github.io/iphton.github.io/Image-Processing-in-Python-Part-1/#2-bullet)